 Small Changes, Huge Benefits

 Whatever you do – don’t worry!
-This is a process, not a one time event!
+This is a process, not a one-time event!

-Fortunately, it is possible to reduce your pet’s exposure, especially by the choices you, the animal parent make.
+Fortunately, it is possible to reduce your pet’s exposure by the choices you make.
 Feeding as much organic, clean, natural foods as you can will enhance the body’s amazing ability to detox safely.